HCoggers/301d44-lab-03/README.md

 Harry was Driver, Aaron was Navigator

-Estimate of time needed to complete: 45 min
+Estimate of time needed to complete:

-Start time: 10:00am
+Start time:

-Finish time: 11:54am
+Finish time:

-Actual time needed to complete: 1hr 54min
+Actual time needed to complete:

 ## Feature 03: Styling With Flexbox